openshift/runbooks/alerts/cluster-etcd-operator/etcdMembersDown.md

 ### Restarting Instance in AWS

-In the case the master node is unhealthy you may try stop/starting the node in AWS.
+If the master node is unhealthy you can try stop/starting the instance in AWS.
 Log into the AWS account of the cluster and find the instance of the affected master node by searching the running ec2 instances by the node name.
 Click the instance and at the top right select "Instance state", and "Stop instance."
 After the instance stops you can repeat the process and choose "Start instance."

 ![Stop/Start Instance Button](img/ec2-stop-start.png)